alexpeterhall/quotes/quotes.md

 "The secret of joy is the mastery of pain." - Anais Nin, writer (21 Feb 1903-1977) "In the gap between who we wish one day to be and who we are at present, must come pain, anxiety, envy and humiliation." - Alain de Botton
 "'What is the secret of your serenity?'
-Said the Master, 'Wholehearted cooperation with the inevitable.'" — Anthony de Mello
+Said the Master, 'Wholehearted cooperation with the inevitable.'" — Anthony de Mello "When I started counting my blessings, my whole life turned around." - Willie Nelson "It takes two things to bowl over a tree — a heavy wind outside and decay inside.
+Much of the moral wreckage is caused by inner cynicism — a disgust with life's futility, an inability to see sense in it.
+A person in that mood is an easy mark for the next high wind." - Art Sisson
+"Your success and happiness lies in you.
+Resolve to keep happy, and your joy and you shall form an invincible host against difficulties." - Helen Keller
+"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy." - Thich Nhat Hanh "It's never too late - never too late to start over, never too late to be happy." - Jane Fonda

 ## Focus